phpearth/PHP.earth/README.md

 ## Build

-when PHP Resources content changes, `build.php` file is used to generate an HTML file for updating the FAQ Facebook document in the [group][php-group] and index for searching on Jekyll page.
+When PHP Resources content changes, `build.php` file is used to generate an HTML file for updating the FAQ Facebook document in the [group][php-group] and index for searching on Jekyll page.

 [Build][build] script uses [melody][melody] - one file Composer scripts.